Skip to a section:

 Possible Solution: Try displaying fewer parameters (columns).
 Each column requires additional loading and processing time that can affect performance.

-Issue: The table does not refresh after clicking the Web browser's Reload or Refresh button.
+Issue: The table does not refresh after clicking the web browser's Reload or Refresh button.

-Possible Solution: The Web browser stores the table data in a local cache, so hold the Shift button while clicking Refresh or Reload to retrieve a fresh batch of data.
+Possible Solution: The web browser stores the table data in a local cache, so hold the Shift button while clicking Refresh or Reload to retrieve a fresh batch of data.

 Issue: A large strip of whitespace appears at the top or bottom of the table when scrolling up or down.

-Possible Solution: This occasionally appears in Safari and Chrome Web browsers, usually due to rapid scrolling.
+Possible Solution: This occasionally appears in Safari and Chrome web browsers, usually due to rapid scrolling.
 Try scrolling in the opposite direction until the white space is off the page, and then resume in the original direction at a slower pace.

 Possible Solution: This occasionally occurs in the Safari browser.
 Try clicking the Update button in the Column Controls panel, or resizing the window again.
-If that doesn't work, refresh/reload the Web page.
+If that doesn't work, refresh/reload the web page.

 Issue: You receive the following error message while trying to filter a parameter: